KwasiAsante/TreasureBound/README.md

 # TreasureBound
 GAME 352 - Semester IOS Project

-Kwasi is the best and you all know it
+Peter, Tiffany, Marquis, and Guillermo is the best! and kwasi is decent.